SEO vs. Social Media Marketing: Which Channel Drives More Traffic?

 How to Determine the Right Mix for Your Business

-Deciding on SEO vs social media in terms of which one is best for your marketing requires analyzing your specific business context:
+Deciding on SEO vs social media which is best for your marketing requires analyzing specific business context:

-3. Where do your most profitable customers come from?
+• Where do the most profitable customers come from?

-This baseline data provides crucial insight into where you should focus future efforts.
+This baseline data provides crucial insight into where future efforts should focus.

 Study competitors to understand their traffic strategy.
 Tools like Ahrefs and SEMrush can reveal: